 Morning movement is a required cornerstone of the GALS experience.
 Accordingly, all students are required to participate daily.
-Activities are modified to fit all needs and abilities, but if a student has a health or injury concern, she must inform her coach movement instructor immediately with a written note from a parent/guardian/medical provider that details any limitations.
+Activities are modified to fit all needs and abilities, but if a student has a health or injury concern, they must inform their coach/movement instructor immediately with a written note from a parent/guardian/medical provider that details any limitations.
 Any concern that prohibits a student from participating for more than two days must be documented by a doctor's note.
-If a student does not participate in a movement session, they are responsible for completing a designated assignment during that movement period.

 Students receive the benefits described above when they push their own physical and mental limits and find individual areas for growth.
 Thus, morning movement is NOT assessed based on athletic ability; rather it relies on effort, participation (based on attendance and actual participation in physical activities), and individual improvement.
-Please note that movement scores are factored into awards each quarter.